 Steam Train Rides, Peak District

-While onboard everyone can enjoy a mince pie and hot chocolate as they wait for Santa to do the rounds.
+Peak Rail Santa and Steam specials will be operating this year giving all passengers the opportunity to enjoy a mince pie and hot chocolate as they wait for Santa to do the rounds.

 During your journey on the beautifully decorated coaches, Santa and his elves deliver the gifts.
 There is some entertainment to keep everyone amused throughout the journey